-Faith in Film is a boutique film festival and screenwriting competition that takes place over the course of two days in historic downtown Tucson as well as the famed Old Tucson Studios.
+Faith in Film is a boutique film festival and screenwriting competition that takes place in historic downtown Tucson, an area rich in history and culture.

 Our mission is to forge a film festival and screenwriting competition that will launch the careers of faith based writers and filmmakers and facilitate established artists in transitioning into faith based films; and to introduce faith based films to mass audiences, ultimately, giving them the same multi platform release schedules and revenue streams that traditional studio films and high end independent films enjoy; and to inspire, showcase, support, and develop writers and filmmakers of all faith’s to make great faith based films that leave others touched, moved and inspired; and filmmakers and distributors empowered to make and distribute more films with an element of faith.

 Our screenplay competition accepts feature length scripts (up to 135 pages), short film scripts (up to 50 pages), stage plays, sitcom pilots, and dramatic television pilots.

-Our film festival takes place over the course of two days and accepts feature length films up to 110 minutes in length and short films (up to 40 minutes in length) in several categories.
+Our film festival accepts feature length films up to 110 minutes in length and short films (up to 40 minutes in length) in several categories.
 It is a celebration of filmmaking that allows artists and industry professionals at all levels to come, network, and showcase their work.
 For many filmmakers it will be the first time anyone has seen their work on the silver screen.

 The Faith in Film Screenwriting Competition rewards winning screenwriters with various prizes, including consultation packages provided by Roadmap Writers.
 Our grand prize winner receives sessions with at least three top talent managers and or development executives.
 Our grand prize winner also receives a one hour consultation with script notes with a top talent manager or production executive in New York or Los Angeles.
 Our top two finalists will also receive at least one consultation as well.
 These introductions can be invaluable to writers.